 Migration options for Exchange to Office 365

-• Express migration: Express migration is the recommended choice for scenarios involving fewer than 2000 mailboxes.
+• Express migration: Express migration is recommended for scenarios involving fewer than 2000 mailboxes.
 The migration process can be initiated conveniently through the Exchange Admin Center (EAC).
 Nevertheless, it's worth noting that migrating all 2000 mailboxes in a single operation might be time-consuming.
-To ensure a smoother migration experience, it is advisable to break down the migration into smaller batches, each containing no more than 150 mailboxes.
-Express migration is a versatile option that supports migrations from Exchange versions including 2003, 2007, 2010, and 2013.
+To ensure a smoother migration experience, breaking down the migration into smaller batches, each containing no more than 150 mailboxes, is advisable.
+Express migration is a versatile option that supports migration from Exchange 2013 and other versions, including 2003, 2007, and 2010.

-• Hybrid migration: Hybrid migration seamlessly manages both on-premises and online mailboxes, facilitating a gradual and controlled data migration process to Office 365.
+• Hybrid migration: Use Hybrid migration method to migrate to Office 365, which seamlessly manages both on-premises and online mailboxes, facilitating a gradual and controlled data migration process.
 Opting for a hybrid migration is the ideal choice when transitioning Exchange 2010 mailboxes, particularly when dealing with a range of 150 to 2000 mailboxes, as it enables you to migrate them to Office 365 in manageable batches.
 Moreover, this method stands out as the preferred option for migrating Exchange 2013 to Office 365 due to its efficiency and reliability.

 Exchange 2013 Migration to Office 365